Jamal40/Sigma.Task/README.md

 - Check out the CSV file.

 ## Potential Improvements:
 - Adding other endpoints to retriev Data from our Store.
+Applied in branch (Features/AddingGetAllEndpoint)
 - Cache the list returned from the store, if the list isn't frequently updated.
+Applied in branch (Features/AddingGetAllEndpoint)
 - Caching should be handled in the Resource Filter stage (After Authorization and before Model Binding).
+Applied in branch (Features/AddingGetAllEndpoint)
 - Using Real Database instead of csv like (MongoDb Or Sql Server etc.

 ## Duration